nicinabox/trolley/README.md

 In this case, the most optimistic version available *for your Slackware version* will be used.

-Example: if you're on Slackare 13.1 and you do `trolley install openssl`, 0.9.8y will be used.
+Example: if you're on Slackware 13.1 and you do `trolley install openssl`, 0.9.8y will be used.

 You can override this behavior by specifying a version, or a constraint (eg, ">0").

 ### Architectures

-34 and 64-bit architectures are automatically supported.
+32 and 64-bit architectures are automatically supported.
 Package matching rules apply in addition to matching the host OS arch.

 ### URLS